By Dr. Salina Suy

 After you are numb, your dentist will test the area.
 Pressure and pulling sensations are normal to feel during the procedure; pinching is not.
 Dental instruments are used to elevate the tooth and forceps to grasp the tooth out of its socket.
 During the procedure, a bur may be used to cut hard tissues, whether it be tooth or bone, to increase access the area.
 You may or may not be awake — most procedures can be tolerated without sedation.

-Sedation is recommended for some patients if they have a complex procedure, have dental anxiety or request to be “knocked out.”
+Sedation is recommended by a sedation dentistry specialist for some patients if they have a complex procedure, have dental anxiety or request to be “knocked out.”
+The most common types of sedation dentistry include oral conscious sedation and intravenous (IV) sedation.

 Sometimes, teeth need to be taken out.
 When teeth are taken out that need to be replaced, there are many options to do so.
 If you need a tooth pulled, rest assured the procedure isn’t as bad as the movies make it.